-Why I Decided Not to Come out in Japan
+Why I Chose Not to Come Out While Teaching English in Japan

 Kanojo imasuka?
 That's a question you'll be asked many times if you're a guy living abroad in Japan.
 It means “do you have a girlfriend?”
 I was expecting it to come up eventually.
 But I wasn't expecting it to come up nearly as quickly as it did.
 I was making introductions throughout each classroom at my high school.
 After presenting my slideshow, I would ask for questions.
 In every class, someone was waiting to ask “Kanojo imasuka?”
 But that first time was a particularly difficult fork in the road.
 I decided to answer with: yes, I do have a girlfriend.
 I figured it was too early to drop that on a class of high schoolers.

 And about eight months later, I am still here in Japan as the “straight” guy with a girlfriend back in America.
 So this is my story of why I decided not to come out in Japan.
 Japan is a different country.
 It's not the individually oriented culture I grew up in in America.
 Most people in Japan find their sense of belonging in fitting into a team.
 Frankly, being gay is still considered different in Japan.
 You might hear a Japanese person say that there are no gay Japanese people.
 None at all.
 I've always want to pull out my phone and show them the nearby profiles on Grindr.
 But anyways, as a new arrival, I didn't want to make a big splash.
 I came here for two big reasons.
 I've always wanted to improve my Japanese and I've wanted to live abroad for a period of time.
 To be honest, I didn't come here to find the love of my life.
 If it happens, that's great too.
 But I'll deal with coming out if it comes up.